Chaitanya2497/demo1/README.md

 # demo1
 21st september
-Readme file is used to give introduction to the repository.
+Readme file is used to give introduction,synopsis or summary to the repository.